OuhscBbmc/data-science-practices-1/ch-automation.md

     When uptime is important and your team is experienced with other languages like Java, Python, or C#, consider if those would be better suited.

 1. A compromise between these two previous approaches in the [renv](https://rstudio.github.io/renv) package - R Environmentals.
 It is a successor to [packrat](https://rstudio.github.io/packrat/).
 It requires some learning and cognitive overhead.
-But this investment becomes very appealing if (a) you were running hourly predictions and downtime is a big deal, or (b) your machine contains multiple projects that require different versions of the same package (such as dplyr 0.4.3 and dplyr 0.8.0).
+But this investment becomes very appealing if (a) you are running hourly predictions and downtime is a big deal, or (b) your machine contains multiple projects that require different versions of the same package (such as dplyr 0.4.3 and dplyr 0.8.0).